google/WebFundamentals/src/content/en/tools/lighthouse/v3/scoring.md

 Lighthouse returns a Performance score between 0 and 100.
 0 is the lowest possible score.
 A 0 score usually indicates an error in Lighthouse.
 If you see a 0 score repeatedly, please [file a bug on the Lighthouse repo][bug]{:.external}.
 100 is the best possible score.
-Typically a score above 90 represents the top 5 percent of top-performing pages.
+A 100 score represents the 98th percentile of top-performing sites, which is the point of diminishing returns.
+A score of 50 represents the 75th percentile.

 [bug]: https://github.com/GoogleChrome/lighthouse/issues/new